rugbyprof/5303-Adv-Database/Assignments/MongoDBProject/README.md

 ## Part 2

-#### Print out of each mongo query or comperable python code due Thursday by 1800
+#### Print out of each mongo query or comperable python code due Thursday by 1800 printed out and given to me or my box.

-printed out and given to me or my box.
+These queries should be available on you or your partners server within the project folder in a filename called `mongo_queries.py`

 Some sources:
 - https://docs.mongodb.com/v3.2/reference/operator/aggregation/match/